Ravioli with Eggplant and Ricotta (Ravioli di Melanzane e Ricotta)

 This goes well with a medium bodied Chianti Classico or other medium-bodied Italian red with good acidity such as a cirò.

-7 Responses to “Ravioli with Eggplant and Ricotta (Ravioli di Melanzane e Ricotta)”
+8 thoughts on “Ravioli with Eggplant and Ricotta (Ravioli di Melanzane e Ricotta)

 Leave a comment